Premiere: 07.09.2019, Kammerspiele Staatstheater Darmstadt

 Aufführungsdauer: circa 1:05 h

-Zagreb Dance Center.
+In collaboration with Staatstheater Darmstadt and Zagreb Dance Center.

 Funded by the Fonds Doppelpass of the German Federal Cultural Foundation, the Ministry of Culture and Science of North Rhine-Westphalia as well as the Federal City of Bonn.